FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 `labelSelector` spread rather than failing to schedule.
 To have every pod carry the label from the start, enable the setting when the cluster is first created.

+### Pods marked for removal

+When a process group is marked for removal (for example during a replacement), any pod the operator creates for it is stamped with the fixed value `marked-for-removal` instead of a generation hash.
+This buckets the doomed pod away from every live generation, so it is never counted toward — and therefore cannot skew — the spread of the pods that will survive.
+The sentinel is applied only to pods created while the group is already being removed; pods that were created earlier keep whatever value they had (the operator never rewrites the label in place, per the rule above).
+Because `marked-for-removal` is not a 16-character hash, it can never collide with a real generation value.

 ## Coordinators

 Per default the FDB operator will try to select the best fitting processes to be coordinators.